henning101/pythesis/README.md

 # PyThesis - A LaTeX Framework
 [Video Example: Looping through a JSON file and plotting using Matplotlib](https://youtu.be/g0fGwuFZDag)

-*Note: Unlike shown in the video, it is better if your project resides in its own folder and has its own Github repository (if Github is part of your workflow).
+*Note: It is better if your project resides in its own folder and has its own Github repository (unlike shown in the video).
 This way you can push and pull updates independently.*

 [Example PDF file with the PyThesis Manual](example/build/example.pdf)